 Kathy McGovern, the Director of Health Services, can provide you with more information about your options; she may be reached at (610) 896-1089 or after-hours through Campus Safety.

 I don't want a rape kit, can I ask that one not be done?

 You have every right to refuse a rape kit.
 You still have the right to receive medical treatment, emergency contraception, STI testing and treatment, and pregnancy testing.
 Haverford College Health Services can provide you with this medical care and/or refer you to a clinic that provides free or low-cost primary care and testing.

 I'm worried about STIs, what should I do?

 If you are worried about pregnancy or sexually transmitted infections, you should seek immediate medical care.
 Health Services can provide you with emergency contraception, which can prevent pregnancy up to five days (120 hours) after intercourse.
 Health Services also offers pregnancy testing and counseling, as well as STI testing and treatment.
-Contact Catherine Sharbaugh, Director of Health Services, at (610) 896-1089 for more information.
+Contact Health Services at (610) 896-1089 for more information.